The Palace of Versailles gardens is one of the most extensive gardens ever created.

-No wonder, it took André Le Nôtre 40 years to give it the present-day look.
+No wonder it took André Le Nôtre 40 years to give it the present-day look.

 Gardens of Versailles facts

-Andre Le Notre had trained at Les Tuileries garden
+1. Andre Le Notre had trained at Les Tuileries garden

 He was born into a family of gardeners, who had been working for the Kings for the last 100 years.

-In fact, he had trained at the garden of Les Tuileries near Louvre Palace (which is now the Louvre Museum).
+He had trained at the garden of Les Tuileries near Louvre Palace (which is now the Louvre Museum).

-One-third of the budget was spent on fountains
+2. One-third of the budget was spent on fountains

-Yes, that’s right.
 King Louis XIV had allocated one-third of the total budget of the Palace of Versailles to the fountains in the garden.

-During your visit, don’t miss out on the four seasons fountains, Fight of the Animals fountain, Dragon fountain, Latona’s fountain, Apollo’s fountain etc.
+During your visit, don’t miss out on the four seasons fountains, Fight of the Animals fountain, Dragon fountain, Latona’s fountain, Apollo’s fountain, etc.

-Garden of Versailles has a 1-mile long canal
+3. Garden of Versailles has a 1-mile long canal

 Versailles Gardens includes a large canal 1.6 Kms (1 Mile) long and 62 meters (203 feet) wide.